ZAdamMac/Tapestry/testing/TESTDOCS.md

 #### Certificate Validity Tests
 Two tests run sequentially which first ensure Tapestry will reject an invalid certificate and accept a valid one.

-#### Metadata Tests
-Two tests run concurrently which first trigger the export metadata funnction and compare its output to a known-good control, and which then pass a known-good control to the import metadata function and confirm it is not mangled.

 #### File Transfer Tests
 Back-and-forth tests, with hash comparison to make sure the files are unaltered in the process.
 Quite simple.
-A hash is taken of a sample .tap file, which is then transfered to a "remote" server, and retrieved from it.
-The hashes of all three copies are compared and any deviations reported as failures.
+A hash is taken of a sample file, which is then transfered to a "remote" server, and retrieved from it.
+The hashes of the original and recieved copies are compared and any deviations reported as failures.

-#### Loom-Specific Tests
-In anticipation of the upcoming release of the companion project "Loom", new tests were added to satisfy the requirements of loom-specific features.
-Technically this includes the above metadata test, but as file transfer can now be done via either FTP or loom's HTTPS, both are required.

 ## What about $some_feature?
 ### Extant Features